hdheath/2025_BMEB_Bootcamp/docker_tutorial.md

 singularity build hello-world.simg shub://vsoch/hello-world
 ```

-Now we can interact with our container either via an interactive session with`singularity shell`
+Now we can interact with our container via an interactive session with`singularity shell`

 ```
 singularity shell hello-world.simg